xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 ### Access XR Console
 XR SSH runs on port 22 of the guest IOS-XR instance.
-First, determine the port to which the XR SSH (port 22) is forwarded by vagrant by using the `vagrant port` command:
+First, determine the port to which the XR SSH port (port 22) is forwarded by vagrant by using the `vagrant port` command:

 <div class="highlighter-rouge">